The research doesn’t give you a clear winner (and that’s the point)

 - Caregiving responsibilities: Hybrid or remote provides flexibility for childcare transitions and elder care.

 - Strong home workspace: Remote becomes viable.
 Weak home setup makes in-office or hybrid better.
+If home distractions are a concern, see our guide on managing remote work distractions.

 - Thrives on in-person connection: Hybrid or more in-office days.
 Full remote will feel isolating.